-For the first time, in response to the governmental restrictions regarding social distancing to help combat COVID-19, Brand Finance will host the Global Forum online.
-Featuring a programme of high-profile speakers and engaging topics, we expect to replicate the success of previous Forums, with stimulating discussions and thought-provoking insights.
-In a series of live webinars, we will unwrap the issues which affect brands as they aim to leverage design for commercial success.
+For the first time, in response to the governmental restrictions regarding social distancing to help combat COVID-19, Brand Finance hosted the Global Forum online.
+In a series of live webinars, we unwrapped the issues which affect brands as they aim to leverage design for commercial success, featuring a programme of high-profile speakers, stimulating discussions and thought-provoking insights

-The 17th annual Brand Finance Global Forum, sponsored by Tata Consultancy Services, will focus on Understanding the Value of Design.
+The 17th annual Brand Finance Global Forum, sponsored by Tata Consultancy Services, focused on Understanding the Value of Design.

 Design is one of the primary elements of brand identity.
 Given that the interpretation of a design depends on an individual’s perceptions of the brand, it is important for brands to make effective use of visual tools to strategically position themselves with stakeholders.